Catholics Affirm Sola Scriptura

 The teaching (which

-allegedly followed from Sola
+allegedly followed from sola scriptura)

-that launched the Reformation is another “sola” namely, Sola
+that launched the Reformation is another, “sola” namely, Sola

 Fide.